 Non-Trend 2: Great CX Is About Getting a Thousand Things Right

 Sweat the details.
-A grand strategy or a new piece of technology will not, by themselves, move the needle on your customer experience (though the right strategy and tools definitely make the job easier).
+A grand strategy or a new piece of technology will not, by itself, move the needle on your customer experience (though the right strategy and tools definitely make the job easier).

 Non-Trend 3: Customer Experience Professionals Often Have a Tough Job